TheAlanNix/CommandCenter/README.md

 ## Installation

-Cisco Command Center uses a Python Flask web server, a MongoDB database, a Vue javascript framework front-end, and several "worker" Docker containers to import events.
+Cisco Command Center uses an [Nginx](https://nginx.org/) server for SSL termination and authentication, a [Vue](https://vuejs.org/) javascript framework front-end, a Python [FastAPI](https://fastapi.tiangolo.com/) backend, a [MongoDB](https://www.mongodb.com/) database for storage, and several "worker" Docker containers to import events.
 The current architecture for the project is shown below.

 ![Architecture](Screenshots/architecture.png)